mccrayc/Bixi_weather_analysis/README.md

 # Bixi_weather_analysis
-Analysis of Bixi bike share with Montreal weather observations
+Analysis of Bixi bike share with Montreal weather observations, as discussed in my October 2018 blog post "How does weather impact bike traffic in Montreal?" (http://web.meteo.mcgill.ca/cmccray/weather-bike-traffic-montreal/).

 Bixi_weather_analysis.ipynb is a jupyter notebook containing basic analysis of Bixi bikeshare, Ville de Montréal bike counter data, and weather observations for Montreal.